 They’d also be talking to local businesses, which would help show the community the value of the post-secondary institution.
 They’d build priceless bonds while strengthening communities.
 (The system would use an algorithm to determine what type of supervisor to assign to a specific job.)

 - Eliminating duplication and save the province money.
 As mentioned previously, some of these programs already exist, but they’re fragmented.
 Everything could be run in unison by the same system.

-- Rural Albertans who commute to post-secondary institutions or recently graduated could get experience and work virtually by taking small projects (like small contracts).
-And because the government runs the portal, there is less risk to them than other alternatives currently offered online.
+- Rural Albertans who commute to post-secondary institutions or recently graduated could experience and work virtually by taking small projects (like small contracts).
+And because the government runs the portal, there is less risk than other alternatives currently offered online.